TextureGroup/Texture/docs/_docs/tip-1-nodeBlocks.md

 </div>

-We reccommend that you use nodeBlocks.
+We recommend that you use nodeBlocks.
 Using the nodeBlock method allows table and collections to request blocks for each cell node, and execute them **concurrently** across multiple threads, which allows us to **parallelize the allocation costs** (in addition to layout measurement).

 This leaves our main thread more free to handle touch events and other time sensitive work, keeping our user's taps happy and responsive.